Why extend my flat lease?

 HOW TO EXTEND

 The process of extending the lease can take some time, with timescales of 6-12 months being usual.
-You should begin by asking a specialist valuation surveyor to estimate the cost of extending the lease, ensuring you’ve factored in their feessurvey-cost to your calculations.
+You should begin by asking a specialist valuation surveyor to estimate the cost of extending the lease, ensuring you’ve factored in their fees to your calculations.

 Following the valuation exercise you should instruct a suitably qualified Solicitor to serve a Statutory Notice on the Freeholder, such notice setting out the amount you are willing to pay for the lease extension and giving a day by which the other party must respond by way of a counter-notice.
 Remember you may be able to agree a deal directly with your Landlord through informal negotiation, potentially saving legal fees, but you should ensure that the legal formalities are completed correctly by a suitably qualified Solicitor and remember, a savvy Landlord may well drag out negotiations so as to increase the Marriage Value.
 Therefore the sensible approach is to adopt the formal process.